The Best Deck Paints for DIYers

 BEST ECO PICK: Montage Signature Interior/Exterior Eco-Friendly Paint

 For an environmentally responsible paint that still offers mold-, mildew-, and UV-resistance, choose Montage Signature Interior/Exterior Eco-Friendly Paint.
 It’s available in either semi-gloss or low-luster, and it comes in 20 pleasing gray and earth tones, including “Riverstone,” “Sage,” and “Desert Tan.”
-This water-based, low-VOC paint is free of toxic fumes, and homeowners like that it can be applied with brush, roller, or sprayer and that cleanup calls for nothing more than soap and water.
+This water-based, low-VOC paint is free of toxic fumes, and it can be applied with brush, roller, or sprayer and that cleanup calls for nothing more than soap and water.

 BEST WEATHER PROTECTION: Rust-Oleum Marine Topside Paint

 Decks in rainy regions or those in the direct path of a sprinkler system benefit from the extra water-resistance of a marine paint like Rust-Oleum Marine Topside.
 Designed to protect against mold, mildew, and UV rays—and also against direct water exposure—marine paint is commonly used on boats but works equally well in the backyard.
 Rust-Oleum’s oil-based marine paint, available in a gloss or semi-gloss sheen, comes in a wide range of nine colors, including “Battleship Gray,” “Sand Beige,” and “Oyster White.”
 It can be applied by brush, roller, or sprayer, but note that because this is is an oil-based paint, cleanup requires the use of a solvent (e.g., mineral spirits).